 I’m in my fourth month since I found out that the unexplainable aches and pains throughout my body are partly due to osteoarthritis.
 The grieving process kicked in as soon as I heard the news.
 I have been through all five steps, and most of them more than once: denial, anger, bargaining, depression, and acceptance.
 Denial dominated my thinking for three years before I finally went to the doctor.
-Depression and anger stepped in immediately upon diagnosis and bargaining lingers somewhere in the background.
+Depression and anger stepped in immediately upon diagnosis, and bargaining lingered somewhere in the background.
 Right at this moment, I am experiencing a moderate level of acceptance.

-Carrying heavy objects, walking uphill, or walking up stairs causes pain in my lower back, right hip, and leg so I am learning not to do those things.
-Using stairs is an inescapable reality in my current lifestyle but if I lead with my left leg and follow with my right, one step at a time, I can do it without too much regret later.
-It feels silly and I hate it that people can hear the odd clunking rhythm from a distance but hey, it works.
+Carrying heavy objects, walking uphill, or walking up stairs causes pain in my lower back, right hip, and leg, so I am learning not to do those things.
+Using stairs is an inescapable reality in my current lifestyle, but if I lead with my left leg and follow with my right, one step at a time, I can do it without too much regret later.
+It feels silly, and I hate it that people can hear the odd clunking rhythm from a distance, but hey, it works.

 Diminishing Mental Anguish